tldr-pages/tldr/pages/common/xpdf.md

 `xpdf {{path/to/file.pdf}}`

-- Open a specific page in pdf file:
+- Open a specific page in a PDF file:

 `xpdf {{path/to/file.pdf}} :{{page_number}}`